TheTerrior/connect-four-ai/README.md

 # ConnectFourAI
-An AI for Connect Four that evolves using a genetic algorithm!
-Made in Rust!
+An AI for Connect Four that evolves using a genetic algorithm.

 ## License
-This software is dual-licensed under GPL Version 2 and/or GPL Version 3.
-You may use this software according to these licenses as is most appropriate for your project on a case-by-case basis.
-Both licenses can be found in the root directory of the repository.
+This work is dual-licensed under GPL Version 2 and GPL Version 3.
+You may choose between these licenses on a case-by-case basis.